Brad Buckley

-Brad Buckley (born 1952 in Sydney) is an Australian artist, activist, urbanist and is a Professorial Fellow at Victorian College of the Arts, Faculty of Fine Arts and Music, the University of Melbourne.
-He is also a foundation research fellow at the Centre of Visual Art (CoVA) at the University of Melbourne.
-Buckley was previously, Professor of Contemporary Art and Culture at Sydney College of the Arts, University of Sydney.
-He has exhibited widely, with exhibitions across Australia, and globally in the United States, Germany, Canada, Poland, Japan, New Zealand, Israel and Norway.
-He has also written widely on contemporary art, art schools, curating and the neo-liberal influence on society.
-Buckley's writings have been published by Pluto Press Australia, NSCAD Press and Wiley-Blackwell.
+Brad Buckley (born 1952, Sydney) is an Australian artist, activist, urbanist and was a Professorial Fellow at Victorian College of the Arts, Faculty of Fine Arts and Music, the University of Melbourne (2017–2024).
+He was also a foundation research fellow at the Centre of Visual Art (CoVA) at the University of Melbourne.
+Buckley was previously, Professor of Contemporary Art and Culture at Sydney College of the Arts, the University of Sydney.
+He has exhibited widely, with exhibitions across Australia, and globally in the United States, Germany, Canada, Poland, Japan, Taiwan, New Zealand, Israel, and Norway.

+Known for his polemical writings, he has also published extensively on contemporary art, art schools, curating and the neo-liberal influence on society.

+Buckley's writings have been published by Pluto Press Australia, NSCAD Press (Canada), Libri Publishing (UK), Bandicoot Publishing (Australia), Sydney University Press (Australia), Power Publications, (Australia), Rowman & Littlefield Publishers (New York), Routledge Advances in Art and Visual Studies (New York), The Pennsylvania State University Press (US) and Wiley-Blackwell (US).

+He is a regularly contributor to journals, such as, Broadsheet: Contemporary Art + Culture and Artist Profile.
+Many of these articles and publications were co-written or co-edited with his late friend and colleague John Conomos (1947–2024).